 5. What are they looking for in their next position?

 It’s good to get an overall idea of what the candidate wants from the role they’re applying for.
-There might be a certain area of the job spec that they want to focus on.
+There might be a certain area of the job specification that they want to focus on.
 Maybe they want to develop or learn certain skills as well as bringing some of their own personal attributes to the table.

 It’s always going to be interesting what answers they give, and seeing if they relate to certain traits needed to succeed in the job.
 What are the candidates goals?
 Are they a team player or a lone wolf?
 These are all important questions so make sure you ask them while you have the opportunity.
 Being a team player is extremely important when working as part of a team, and the goals of the candidate must be in line with that of the company who’s hiring.